-This article explains CPU and memory overcommitment feature of OpenStack.
+This article describes CPU and memory overcommitment feature in PMO.

-On KVM hypervisor, the linux scheduler controls resources allocated virtual machines.
-Even though a virtual machine is configured with certain resource capacity, for most workloads it is not always needed.
-For example -- developer workstations are idle most of the time.
-Resources are needed only on occasions like code compilation, testing, etc. So to derive higher efficiency, KVM transparently shares physical capacity between virtual machines.
+On a KVM hypervisor, the linux scheduler controls the resources allocated to virtual machines.
+Even though a virtual machine is created with certain resource capacity, for most workloads it is not always needed.
+So to derive higher efficiency, KVM transparently shares physical resource capacity between virtual machines.
 This type of resource sharing can lead to better utilization.
 However, in times of contention a VM’s performance can be impacted.

 - CPU: 16 Virtual CPUs (vCPUs) per physical CPU on hypervisor.
 Overcommitment ratio of 16:1